search-openmobilesearch

 4. Form 67- Statement of Income from a country or specified territory outside India and Foreign Tax Credit

-Taxpayer, to be furnished on or before the due date specified for furnishing the ITRs u/s 139(1) Income from a country or specified territory outside India and Foreign Tax Credit claimed
+Income from a country or specified territory outside India and Foreign Tax Credit claimed

-Income Tax Department (It is available in TRACES portal that may be accessible after logging on to Income Tax e-Filing portal or Internet Banking)
+Income Tax Department (It can be accessed after logging on to Income Tax e-Filing portal)

 • Tax Deducted / Collected at Source